- Places to Explore

 Palma de Majorca

-A streambed (torrent) used to run through the middle of the old city, dry for most of the year but often a raging flood in the rainy season.
+A torrent (streambed) used to run through the middle of the old city, dry for most of the year but often a raging flood in the rainy season.
 In the 17th century it was diverted to the east, along the moat that ran outside the city walls.
-The stream's natural course is now followed by La Rambla and the Passeig d'es Born, two of Palma's main arteries.
+Two of Palma's main arteries, La Rambla and the Passeig d'es Born, now follow the stream's natural course.
 The traditional evening paseo (promenade) takes place on the Born.

 If you come to Palma by car, park in the garage beneath the Parc de la Mar (the ramp is just off the highway from the airport, as you reach the cathedral) and stroll along the park.
 Beside it run the huge bastions guarding the Almudaina Palace; the cathedral, golden and massive, rises beyond.
 Where you exit the garage, there's a ceramic mural by the late Catalan artist and Majorca resident Joan Miró, facing the cathedral across the pool that runs the length of the park.